Advertiser Disclosure

 At one time, the biggest benefit of these accounts was that they allowed you to pay for goods and services with checks — paper slips that were presented to your bank, which handed over the funds from your account.
 Nowadays, paper checks are increasingly rare, but the name has stuck around.

-Benefits of Checking Accounts
+Pros of Checking Accounts

 Checking accounts offer the following benefits:

-Checking accounts give you more access to your money than any other type of bank account.
-These days, they come with both old-fashioned paper checks and a debit card, which you can use both for purchases just like a credit card and to make deposits and withdrawals at ATMs.
+• Maximum Access: Checking accounts give you more access to your money than any other type of bank account.
+These days, they come with both old-fashioned paper checks and a debit card, which you can use for purchases just like a credit card and to make deposits and withdrawals at ATMs.
+Most checking accounts also include free online banking and online bill payments.

+• Unlimited Transactions: Unlike other types of bank accounts, checking accounts allow you to make as many transactions per month as you want.
 This makes them a good choice for an account you plan to use to pay your everyday bills.

-You don’t need a large amount of money to open a checking account.
-Nearly every bank will give you an account with a $100 initial deposit, and some banks don’t require any deposit at all.
+• Low Cost to Open: You don’t need a large amount of money to open a checking account.
+Nearly every bank will give you an account with a very low to no initial deposit.
+However, once you have the account, some banks require you to keep a certain amount of money in it to avoid fees.

-Like all other bank accounts, checking accounts are backed by the Federal Deposit Insurance Corporation (FDIC).
+• FDIC Insurance: Like all other bank accounts, checking accounts are backed by the Federal Deposit Insurance Corporation (FDIC).
 That means if your bank goes out of business, you’re guaranteed to get your money back, up to a limit of $250,000.

-Drawbacks of Checking Accounts
+Cons of Checking Accounts

 The biggest drawbacks of checking accounts are:

-Other banks waive the monthly maintenance fee if you set up a direct deposit — having your paycheck automatically deposited into the account.
+• Maintenance Fees: Many banks charge a monthly fee, known as a maintenance or service fee, just to keep your checking account open.
+You can often avoid this fee by keeping a high enough balance in the account, or if you set up a direct deposit — having your paycheck automatically deposited into the account.

-They can charge you a hefty fee if you overdraw your account by accident and a small one for using another bank’s ATM.
+• Other Fees: Banks often charge a variety of other banking fees for checking accounts in addition to the maintenance fee.
+They can charge you a hefty fee if you overdraw your account or for using another bank’s ATM.
 They can also tack on fees for replacing a lost debit card or for mailing you a paper statement each month, rather than delivering it online.

 Types of Checking Accounts